Julionate/pomodoro-desktop/README.md

 # Pomodoro Desktop

-Pomodoro Desktop let's you focus on your studies or works with a single application!
+Pomodoro Desktop allows you to focus on your studies and works with a single application!

+> [!important]
+> This application was written and tested on Windows 11 and Windows 10.

-# Features
+## Features

+- Configure Work, Rest and Long rest timers.
+- Configure long rest cycles.
+- Enable and Disable auto-start cycles